Sodium silicate concrete sealer for increasing the strength and density of concrete.

 For complete application instructions and safety data, please refer to the Documents tab.

-Porous Surfaces: One gallon, mixed will 4 gallons of water, will cover up to 1,000 FT2 in one coat.
+Porous Surfaces: up to 200 FT2 in one coat.

-Smooth Surfaces (once properly prepped): One gallon, mixed will 4 gallons of water, will cover up to 1,250 FT2 in one coat.
+Smooth Surfaces (once properly prepped): up to 400 FT2 in one coat.

 Coverage will vary depending on porosity, surface condition, application method, and the amount of material applied by the applicator.
 The above coverage rates are estimates and will vary.
 Two coats are suggested for even coverage and appearance.